Fitus/Zaloha.sh/DOCUMENTATION.md

 effective solution seems to be the renaming of the source files to avoid this type of name conflict.
 Last note: A similar phenomenon has been observed in the Cygwin environment running on Windows/ntfs too.

+Corner case if same directory is passed in as &lt;sourceDir&gt; and &lt;backupDir&gt;:
+Zaloha will issue a warning about identical objects.
+No actions will be prepared due to both directories being identical, except when the directory contains multiply-linked (hardlinked) files and the <b>--hLinks</b> option is given.
+In that case, Zaloha will prepare removals of the second, third, etc. links to same files.
+This interesting side-effect (or new use case) is explained as follows:
+Zaloha will perform hardlink detection on &lt;sourceDir&gt; and for the detected hardlinks (h) it prepares removals of the corresponding files in &lt;backupDir&gt;, which is the same directory.
+The hardlinks can be restored by restore script 830_restore_hardlinks.sh.
 </pre>